Get It On (Tripping Daisy EP)

 Tripping Daisy Live – Get It On (also known as just Get It On) is the first extended play and only live album by American rock band Tripping Daisy.
 It was released on June 6, 1994, through the Island Red Label.
 It was intended to be a stop-gap release between the re-release of Bill (1993) and the band's next studio album, I Am an Elastic Firecracker (1995), and to help build up the band's fanbase.

 Composition

-Get It On was recoded in the summer of 1993 at Trees Dallas.
+Get It On was recorded in the summer of 1993 at Trees Dallas.
 The first two songs on Get It On are derived from the band's debut album Bill, whilst "It's Safe, It's Social" and the title track are new, original songs.
 The album's final song is a cover of Bad Religion's "We're Only Gonna Die".
 Get It On was described as featuring a "harder rocking" sound in contrast to that of Bill.